MS-DOS and Windows command line pushd command

-Stores a directory or network path in memory so it can be returned to at any time.
+The pushd command stores a directory or network path in memory so that it may be accessed at any time.

-The pushd command is an internal command that is available in the below Microsoft operating systems.
+Pushd is an internal command that is available in the following Microsoft operating systems.

 Stores the current directory for use by the POPD command, then changes to the specified directory.